Are different parenting styles causing problems? Parenting disagreements can be challenging. Learn how to agree on parenting styles with these tips!

 - Stress factors that come with having kids.
 Parenthood adds more challenges beyond directly raising kids.
 For instance, money might be extra tight, in-laws could intervene more than you’d like, or you argue about work and child care logistics.

 - You have no time to talk like a couple.
 I’m not talking date nights, either.
 Many of your conversations could center so much around parenting logistics that you don’t have time to talk the way you used to.
-Daycare pick-ups or what to pack for school lunches are your usual conversations instead of which movies to watch or your own thoughts and goals.
+Daycare pick-ups or what to pack for school lunches are your usual conversations instead of which movies to watch or your own thoughts and parenting goals.

 How to handle parenting disagreements